IBM/nz-lab/docs/nz-10-Stored-Proc.md

-8. In `nzsql` create the stored procedure from the script by executing the following command (remember that you can cycle through previous commands by pressing the UP key)
+8. In `nzsql` create the stored procedure from the script by executing the following command (remember that you can cycle through previous commands by pressing the UP key):

 	=== "Input"
 		```